Last updated: September 20 2022

 If we share your personal data with our group company(ies) or third parties located outside the European Economic Area, we take steps to ensure that appropriate safeguards are in place to guarantee the continued protection of your personal data, such as by entering into the Standard Contractual Clauses adopted by the European Commission (article 46(2)(c) GDPR), which are available here.

 Where we are the controller of your personal data, the GDPR data protection rights set out below apply to you.
 Most of these rights are not absolute and are subject to exemptions under applicable law.
 We will respond to any request to exercise your rights within one month, but have the right to extend this period in certain circumstances.
-If we extend the response period, we will let you know within one month of your request.
+If we extend the response period, we will let you know within one month from your request.
 If your request is clearly unfounded or excessive, we reserve the right to charge a reasonable fee or refuse to comply with it.
-To exercise these rights, please submit a request to us by sending an email to firstname.lastname@example.org.
+To exercise these rights, please submit a request to us by sending an email to email@example.com.

 Access your personal data.
 You are entitled to ask us if we are processing your personal data and, if we are, you can request access to your personal data.
 This enables you to receive a copy of the personal data we hold about you.